gromacs/gromacs/docs/install-guide/index.rst

 best-tested and supported of these.
 Linux running on POWER 8, ARM v7 and v8 CPUs also works well.

+Experimental support is available for compiling CUDA code, both for host and device using clang (version 3.9 or later).
+A CUDA toolkit (>= v7.0) is still required but it is used only for the device code generation and to link against the CUDA runtime library. clang for CUDA can be triggered using the ``GMX_CLANG_CUDA=ON`` CMake option.
+Target architectures can be selected with  ``GMX_CUDA_TARGET_SM`` (virtual architecture code is always embedded).
+Note that this is a developer-oriented feature and should not be used in production as the performance is significantly lower than that of code compiled with nvcc (and it has also received less testing).

 OpenCL GPU acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^